Cycle (music): Sub-Saharan African music traditions

 Rhythm in Sub-Saharan Africa is typically generated by multiple cross-rhythmic cycles, in relation to a primary cycle of four main beats.
-This basic musical period has a bipartite structure; it is made up of two rhythmically opposed cells, consisting of two beats each.
-Kubik points out that the four-beat cycle is a shorter period than what is normally heard in European music.
-This accounts for the stereotype of African music as "repetitive."
+This basic musical period has a bipartite structure; it comprises two rhythmically opposed cells of two beats each.
+The four-beat cycle is a shorter period than in European music.
+This explains the stereotype of African music as "repetitive".
 The cycles have a beginning and an end, with the two joining.
-The lead instrument, or soloist, may temporarily contradict the primary cycle with cross beats and larger phrases, but awareness of the cycle is ever present.
+The lead instrument, or soloist, may temporarily contradict the primary cycle with cross beats and larger phrases, but awareness of the cycle is ever-present.
 In many sub-Saharan and Disapora musics, a key pattern, typically played on a bell, establishes the basic cycle or period.

 Mixed cycles

 Different types of musical cycles can overlap.
 One example is isorhythm, the medieval practice of using melodic and rhythmic cycles in one or two voices.
-There is a certain sequence of pitch material (known as the color) and a separate sequence of rhythmic values (known as the talea), which is of different length.
+There is a certain sequence of pitch material (known as the color) and a separate sequence of rhythmic values (known as the talea), which has a different length.
 If the lengths of the two cycles are relatively prime, a complex melody will emerge.
 Most compositions using this technique end when the two cycles coincide.

 A similar process is used in serial music, although the number of different overlapping cycles can be quite large, and encode a wide variety of musical parameters, such as dynamics, articulation, timbre, register, and so forth.

 Opera cycles

+An opera cycle is a set of individual thematically-linked operas, sharing characters, settings, or plot elements, designed to be performed as a unified, larger work, typically spanning several nights.